juliet-03/Intellectual-Property-Copyright/README.md

 Physical visits typically result in stronger repayment commitments and even on-the-spot payments, but they require significant time, cost, and planning.
 They are also not scalable or practical for clients in remote locations.

 ## Solution
-An Exploration to the Various Message based Services, Apps, Web based Service Solutions
+An Exploration of the Various Message-based Services, Apps, and Web-based Service Solutions

 Outcome: Develop a risk management tool - Move away from Excel sheets to a more integrated and transparent visual tool that can provide early predictive analysis of any risks.